leo0514/vpc-on-classic-network/about-network.md

 ## Characteristics of subnets in the VPC
 {: #characteristics-of-subnets}

 A subnet consists of a specified IP address range (CIDR block).
 Subnets are bound to a single zone, and they cannot span multiple zones or regions.
 However, a subnet can span the entirety of the zone abstractions within their Virtual Private Cloud.
-Subnets in the same IBM Cloud VPC are connected to each other.
+Subnets in the same VPC are connected to each other.

 ### Reserved IP Addresses
 {: #reserved-ip-addresses}

 Certain IP addresses are reserved for use by IBM when operating the Virtual Private Cloud.
-Here are the reserved addresses (these IP addresses assume that the subnet's CIDR range is 10.10.10.0/24):
+Here are the reserved addresses (these IP addresses assume that the subnet's CIDR block is 10.10.10.0/24):

-  * First address in the CIDR range (10.10.10.0): Network address
+  * First address in the CIDR block (10.10.10.0): Network address
-  * Second address in the CIDR range (10.10.10.1): Gateway address
+  * Second address in the CIDR block (10.10.10.1): Gateway address
-  * Third address in the CIDR range (10.10.10.2): reserved by IBM
+  * Third address in the CIDR block (10.10.10.2): reserved by IBM
-  * Fourth address in the CIDR range (10.10.10.3): reserved by IBM for future use
+  * Fourth address in the CIDR block (10.10.10.3): reserved by IBM for future use
-  * Last address in the CIDR range (10.10.10.255): Network broadcast address
+  * Last address in the CIDR block (10.10.10.255): Network broadcast address

 ### Use a Public Gateway for external connectivity of a subnet
 {: #use-a-public-gateway}